tryton/tryton/doc/index.rst

 - Active, allow to disable a product.

-The Product model extend the Product Template with two fields: Code and Description.
-If a sequence is set on product configuration the code will be readonly and will be filled in using the sequence.
+The Product model extends the Product Template with two fields: Code (aka SKU_) and Description.
+If a sequence is set on product configuration the code will be read-only and will be filled in using the sequence.
 It's also possible to define a list of identifiers on product.
 An identifier is composed by a type and a code.
 The following types are available:

     * International Article Number (EAN)